SumianVoice/TransVoice-Wiki/index.md

 _I don't know how pull requests work_ - Sumi, 2022

-Pull requests are pretty easy.
-[Here's an article↗](https://opensource.com/article/19/7/create-pull-request-github) about making changes with a pull request.
+Pull requests are actually pretty easy.
+[Here's a slightly more complicated than it even needs to be article↗](https://opensource.com/article/19/7/create-pull-request-github) about making changes with a pull request.
+Essentially, fork the repo, clone it (download it), make a new branch, make changes on the new branch and then go to the wiki page and make a new pull request using that branch.

 If you seem to know what you're doing and don't want to impose your particular pedagogy onto the site, then we'll just give you permissions to modify and add pages.